andrewn-net/ai-retrieval-bot/README.md

 #### Enabling Socket Mode

 This code uses a Slack feature called [Socket Mode](https://api.slack.com/apis/connections/socket).
-It is alternative to using HTTP as your app's communication protocol.
+It is alternative to using HTTP as your bot's communication protocol.
 If you prefer to use HTTP head over to [this tutorial](https://slack.dev/bolt-python/tutorial/getting-started-http) to make the appropriate code changes.

 From the menu select Socket Mode and toggle the feature on.
 Ensure Interactivity is also enabled.